Naval Systems

 Sources: Ship of the line

-Royal Museums Greenwich says Victory was designed by Sir Thomas Slade and built at Chatham Dockyard, with more than 2,000 oak trees used in the hull.
+Royal Museums Greenwich says Victory's building began in 1759 at Chatham Dockyard under Sir Thomas Slade, with more than 2,000 oak trees used in the hull.

 Sources: HMS Victory